sara-nl/spider4advisors/README.md

 ### Interactive analysis with Jupyter Notebooks

 One of the great things about Spider is that -opposite to the Grid- it allows for interactive analysis of large volumes of data.
 For this purpose we offer Jupyter Notebooks that can be launched on the same powerful high-throughput infrastructure of Spider.
-The existing Spider users can use Notebooks to run interactively some analysis with data stored/produced on Spider, or debug their pipelines with software already installed on the project space before submitting production runs, or even as a way to pack their work for replication and sharing with their colleagues.
-The Spider Notebooks is a supporting tool to help your work on the platform but it is not offered as a standalone component or for cases such as classrooms.
+The existing Spider users can use Notebooks to run interactively some analysis with data stored/produced on Spider, or debug/prototype their pipelines with software already installed on their project spaces before submitting production runs, or even as a way to pack their work for replication and sharing with their colleagues.
+The Spider Notebooks is a supporting tool for all this, but not offered as a standalone service for non Spider users or training in classrooms.

 Lets see how to use Jupyter Notebooks on Spider.
 In this example, you will:

-- inspect the Spider Notebook flavours
 - launch a Notebook and inspect the environment
 - install packages within your Notebook or use existing software to run an analysis
 - display and publish your results